justin-tay/elide-spring-boot-example/README.md

 ### ID Obfuscation

+It is common to use a numeric sequence as the primary key, however this may undesirably leak information.

+* The value of the IDs generated can be predicted
+* Potentially leaks the counts of items
+* Potentially leaks the relative times of creation between different records

+ However at the same time using a random value as the primary key may affect performance.

+Elide supports 2 different ways of not exposing the primary key of the entity.

+* Allows registering a `IdObfuscator` that can obfuscate the id.
+Typically an encryption algorithm is used.
+* Allows designating another field or property as the `@EntityId` that will be used to look up the record instead of the `@Id`.

 #### ID Obfuscator

 This project has a `Note` resource which uses a sequence as the primary key to demonstrate using a ID Obfuscator.
 This uses the `org.springframework.security.crypto.encrypt.AesBytesEncryptor`.